-Regional studies for the northwest United States indicate severe climate conditions (floods and droughts) will be higher and deeper, and change the flow regime on which current system operating procedures are based.
-For example, temperature increases may alter the timing of snowmelt, resulting in earlier snow melt and more winter precipitation may fall as rain instead of snow.
+Regional studies for the northwest United States indicate greater climate variability conditions (floods and droughts) will be more severe, and change the flow regime on which current hydrologic operating procedures are based.
+For example, temperature increases would allow more winter precipitation to fall as rain instead of snow, alter the timing of snowmelt and result in earlier snow melt.
 On average, peak flows in the Boise River basin may be higher in the future than current historic high flows.
-Spring runoff has been shown by analysis of streamflow measurements to already begin earlier by a few weeks, as predicted by the climate change models.
-Snowpack may be fully melted earlier in the summer, annual evapotranspiration would increase, and low flows are expected to be lower than historic low flows.
-Fall precipitation also could be more frequently rain and less frequently snow.
+Timing of spring runoff is complex and a function of climatic indexes (e.g. El Niño-Southern Oscillation, Pacific decadal oscillation , etc.), forest fires and climatic change.
+Analysis of streamflow measurements shows peaks are occurring a few weeks earlier, as also predicted by the climate change models.
+Peak flow and trends are also influenced by phenomenon such as El Nino and La Nina, and other longer term climatic cycles.
+Other impacts of snowpack melting earlier in the summer are increased annual evapotranspiration, and lower summer/baseflows.
+Fall precipitation could occur more frequently as rain and less frequently as snow.